Ex-Nissan boss Ghosn says he is in Lebanon, denies fleeing justice in Japan

 His movement and communications have been monitored and restricted to prevent his fleeing the country and tampering with evidence, the Tokyo District court previously said.

 The Financial Times on Monday said Ghosn was no longer under house arrest.
-Citing an associate of Ghosn, the British newspaper said the ex-executive landed at Beirut’s Rafic al-Hariri international airport late on Sunday.
+Citing an associate of Ghosn, the newspaper said the former executive landed at Beirut’s Rafic al-Hariri international airport late on Sunday.

-The Wall Street Journal cited people familiar with the matter saying Ghosn had “fled” Japan and travelled to Lebanon via Turkey, arriving on Monday.
+Ghosn travelled to Lebanon via Turkey, arriving on Monday, The Wall Street Journal said, citing people familiar with the matter.
 One unidentified person told the newspaper Ghosn did not believe he would get a fair trial in Japan and was “tired of being an industrial political hostage”.

-Ghosn is expected to hold a news conference in Lebanon in the coming days, the Journal reported.

-A person familiar with Nissan’s thinking told Reuters: “I think he gave up fighting the prosecutors in court.
-It’s outrageous”.
+A person familiar with Nissan’s thinking told Reuters: “I think he gave up fighting the prosecutors in court.”

-A French embassy spokesman in Tokyo declined to comment.
-No one was available for comment at the Brazilian embassy.

-Nissan sacked him as chairman saying internal investigations revealed misconduct ranging from understating his salary while he was its chief executive, and transferring $5 million of Nissan funds to an account in which he had an interest.

-He was released from prison in March on a $9 million bail, among the highest-ever paid in Japan, after the court rejected an appeal by prosecutors to keep him in jail.

-Ghosn has since said he is the victim of a boardroom coup, accusing former Nissan colleagues of “backstabbing” and describing them as selfish rivals bent on derailing a closer alliance between the Japanese automaker and its top shareholder Renault, of which Ghosn was also chairman.
+Ghosn has said he is the victim of a boardroom coup, accusing former Nissan colleagues of “backstabbing” and describing them as selfish rivals bent on derailing closer ties between the Japanese automaker and its biggest shareholder Renault, of which Ghosn was also chairman.

-His lawyers have asked the court to dismiss all charges, accusing prosecutors of colluding with government officials and Nissan executives to oust him to block any takeover of the automaker by Renault.
+His lawyers have asked the court to dismiss all charges, accusing prosecutors of colluding with government officials and Nissan executives to oust him to block any takeover by Renault.

-Brazilian-born of Lebanese descent and a French citizen, Ghosn began his career in 1978 at tyre maker Michelin.
-In 1996, he moved to Renault where he oversaw a turnaround at the automaker that won him the nickname “Le Cost Killer.”
+Ghosn began his career in 1978 at tyre maker Michelin.
+In 1996, he moved to Renault where he oversaw a turnaround that won him the nickname “Le Cost Killer.”

 After Renault sealed an alliance with Nissan in 1999, Ghosn used similar methods to revive the ailing brand, leading to business super-star status in Japan, blanket media coverage and even a manga comic book on his life.